manusco/wolfgang/docs/GAME_DESIGN_SPEC.md

 - ✅ **Accessible**: Works on any modern smartphone

 ### Why Users Will Love It
-Wolfgang solves the fundamental problems of traditional werewolf:
+WolfGang solves the fundamental problems of traditional werewolf:
 1. **Eliminated dead time** where players feel bored
 2. **Prevented cheating** that ruins game integrity
 3. **Removed moderator burden** so everyone can play